Skip to content

 Visualization

-SocNetV supports two kinds of network visualizations: Prominence-based Placement and Force-Directed Placement, each offering various layout algorithms.
+SocNetV supports three kinds of network visualizations: Prominence-based Placement, Force-Directed Placement, and Ego-Centered Radial Layout, each offering various layout algorithms.

 You can select visualizations from the menu “Layout” or by clicking on the checkboxes on the left dock.